 - Be brief, friendly, and conversational.
 You’ve already had the job interview, so let your gratitude and personality show a little bit.

 - Restate your interest in the job and any relevant details on why you’re qualified.

 - Include one of the three tactics in this post to stand out from the crowd.

 - Thank them for their time as job interviews can require employers to set aside a lot of time, often forcing them to push off work.

-The thank you note is also a great opportunity to add any significant information you may have forgotten to say in the interview.
-Here’s an example:
+- Add any significant information you may have forgotten to say in the interview.

 Please keep me posted on the status of the hiring process.
 I look forward to speaking with you soon.

-“Our discussion about (A, B and C) gave me an idea.
-Has your team considered trying [X, Y and Z]?
-I found it to be super effective in my last job.”
+“Our discussion about [A, B, and C] gave me an idea.
+Has your team considered trying [X, Y, and Z]?
+I found it to be an effective process in my last job.”

-If it’s been a while since you last heard anything, don’t jump to the conclusion that you didn’t get the job.
-Sometimes these things can take a while to settle, especially if the decision makers have a lot on their plate.
+- Don’t jump to the conclusion that you didn’t get the job.
+Sometimes the hiring process can take a while, especially if the decision-makers have a lot on their plates.

 - Wait for the established timeframe and deadlines to pass.
 If you ended your job interview by asking about next steps and when you could expect to hear back, stick to that timeline.
 Once that date has passed, feel free to email a follow-up note.
 Here is some sample language you can use: